 By taking advantage of advanced technology coupled with targeted human intelligence, we are entering a new phase of proactive revenue generation and collection.

-The second quarter of 2020 will be remembered as more than just an anomaly.
+2020 will be remembered as more than just an anomaly.
 The healthcare industry was faced with an unprecedented public health emergency, and far-reaching financial implications that will continue into 2021, 2022, and beyond.
 As we reach a new set point for hospital finances following COVID-19, hospital CFOs are collectively committed to maintaining the IT improvement budgets even when other sacrifices may have to be made.

 According to the recent Black Book Survey, 100% of the participating healthcare CFOs saw significant revenue decline in 2020 (as much as 30%).
 But 88% agreed that cuts would be avoided in their digital transformation plans and IT budgets.
 Top areas for growth include advancing virtual health (87%), improving patient experiences (73%), and a full 81% are focusing on accelerating their transformation of digital financial systems.